shreyasvinaya/gspworkshop2025.github.io/_pages/registration.md

 Registration is mandatory for attending the workshop and is open [here](https://www.aanmelder.nl/153767).

 Registration fees:
-+ Early student - 250 euro
++ Early student - 375 CAD
-+ Non-early student - 350 euro
++ Non-early student - 525 euro
-+ Early non-student - 350 euro
++ Early non-student - 525 euro
-+ Non-early non-student - 450 euro
++ Non-early non-student - 675 euro

-Earlybird fees are available until **April 21**, with regular fees applied from April 22.
+Early bird fees are available until **April 21**, with regular fees applied from April 22.
 Please register as soon as possible.

 We look forward to seeing you in Delft!